artainmo/darkly/README.md

 https://cdn.intra.42.fr/pdf/pdf/60806/en.subject.pdf

-This project was initially made with Aglorios in this repository (https://github.com/Aglorios17/Darkly_19), I re-uploaded it on my profile.
+This project I initially made with Aglorios in this repository (https://github.com/Aglorios17/Darkly_19), I re-uploaded it on my profile.

 ## SETUP
 To setup the webiste that has to be hacked follow the following steps: